grafana/grafana/docs/sources/enterprise/license/activate-license.md

 ## Step 4.
 Restart Grafana

 To finalize the installation of Grafana Enterprise, restart Grafana to enable all Grafana Enterprise features.
-Refer to [restart Grafana]({{< relref "../installation/restart-grafana.md" >}}) topic for more information.
+Refer to [restart Grafana]({{< relref "../../installation/restart-grafana.md" >}}) for more information.